Tl3asl2/Dicee-game/README.md

 # Dicee-game

-This roject aim to apply the Document Object Model (DOM) amd Javascript to built.
+This project aim to apply the Document Object Model (DOM) amd Javascript to built.
 - Refresh to play
 >https://tl3asl2.github.io/Dicee-game/